Blog

 • The tumors of half of the people in the placebo group had grown after 6.4 weeks.

-How Should Sutent be taken?
+How Should Sutent Be Taken?

 It is advised to take Sutent as directed by your physician or other healthcare providers.
 Sutent comes in the form of a capsule, which must be swallowed whole with a full glass of water.
 It is best if taken at the same time each day, either before or after a meal.
 It is not recommended to chew, cut or crush this medication as this can affect the metabolism of the medication.